saulius-lipkevicius/Transformed_GA/model/README.md

 Please refer to the [Model usage helicopter overview](https://huggingface.co/transformers/v1.0.0/model_doc/overview.html).

 ## Further improvements
   - It is possible to create a tokenizer that learns to distinguish the most important parts of sequence, especially if some nucleotide base combinations are of interest, for instance hairpins.
-Fit tokenizer might improve transformers efficiency. (https://huggingface.co/quicktour/transformers)
+Fit tokenizer might improve transformers efficiency.
+[Quicktour for tokenizer creation](https://huggingface.co/quicktour/transformers).
   - In case you want to push model even further and employ *large BERT* modifications/alternatives, you should expand a dataset to help model train that massive number of parameters.

 ## Appendix